-Rodrigo:00:06 Hello everyone and welcome to ReSolve’s 12 Days of Investment Wisdom mini-series, where Michael Philbrick, Adam Butler, Jason Russell, and myself, Rodrigo Gordillo, will explore timeless evergreen principles that will help you and your clients achieve long-term investment success.
+Rodrigo:00:06Hello everyone and welcome to ReSolve’s 12 Days of Investment Wisdom mini-series, where Michael Philbrick, Adam Butler, Jason Russell, and myself, Rodrigo Gordillo, will explore timeless evergreen principles that will help you and your clients achieve long-term investment success.
 From the importance of asset allocation, thoughtful portfolio construction, and maximum diversification, our aim is to offer you a comprehensive framework for a more thoughtful investment approach that may change the way you view the complex arena of investing altogether.
 We hope that you enjoy the series as much as we enjoyed putting it together.

 Mike:01:10Welcome back.
 In the first eight days we talked about an awful lot of the intricacies of portfolio construction, the assembly of strategies and thoughtful ways to increase the likelihood of positive outcomes for clients.
 And we dug pretty deep and now we want to think about, you know, how do you develop ah, a quantitative strategy?
-What is a quantitative investor, how did they develop the rules, how much should I rely on a back test and a myriad of other questions and we want to dig into that right now.
+What is a quantitative investor, how did they develop the rules, how much should I rely on a back test, and a myriad of other questions and we want to dig into that right now.

-Rodrigo:01:40 Yeah, I think one of the points of this is we get, and we spent eight episodes talking about systematic investing, assuming that everybody’s on board, but there is a group of people out there that are somewhat skeptical, a bit of back test and the quantitative methods and the like.
-So, uh, you know, people had the famous saying, you’ve never seen a back test.
-He didn’t like, well there’s truth to that, but there are ways to get around that as well.
+Rodrigo:01:40Yeah, I think one of the points of this is we get, and we spent eight episodes talking about systematic investing, assuming that everybody’s on board, but there is a group of people out there that are somewhat skeptical, about a back test and the quantitative methods and the like.
+So, uh, you know, people had the famous saying, “you’ve never seen a back test you didn’t like”, well there’s truth to that, but there are ways to get around that as well.
 So today we want to talk a little bit about our journey, how we went into back testing using quantitative methods to invest in clients’ portfolios.
-Why we think it’s the appropriate way to do things and uh, and talk about the trials and tribulations that doing so.
+Why we think it’s the appropriate way to do things and uh, and talk about the trials and tribulations of doing so.